What is a Layer 1 Blockchain?

 Proof of Stake instead requires users to “stake” or lock in their tokens as collateral.
 Users are then randomly picked to verify blocks and add them to the chain.
 If they do not validate correctly, a portion of their collateral can be taken away.
 Successful validation results in a crypto reward.

-Pros and Cons of Layer 1 blockchains
+Pros and Cons of Layer 1 Blockchains

 Advantages of Layer 1 Blockchains